 After she finished, I said, “You talked yourself out of telling that story.
 Why?”
 She replied saying that she thought it might be embarrassing.
 One of her classmates immediately responded by saying, “What, you didn’t want us to realize you were human?”
 Everyone chuckled.
 Just like in this case, most often, our initial response is correct.
 It is usually the second-guessing that causes us embarrassment.

-Your Brain is a Fantastic Hard Drive with Impeccable Recall.
+Your Brain is a Fantastic Hard Drive with Impeccable Recall for Stories.
 Trust Yourself

 Your brain has an amazing capacity to remember stories from your life.
 You just have to trust yourself more.